sebpiq/WAAClock/README.md

 `WAAClock` handles all the scheduling work.
 It is the only object you need to create directly.

-You can set the default tolerance of events with the options `lateTolerance` and `earlyTolerance`.
+You can set the default tolerance of events with the options `toleranceLate` and `toleranceEarly`.

 ###start()